alexisprovost/DevelopmentSidebar/README.md

 # DevelopmentSidebar

-Development sidebar that displays information related to the server you are visiting.
+Development sidebar that displays information related to the server you are visiting in AWS, Azure, Google Cloud and more.

 # Installation